 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where LEN declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .

 The Tickeron Valuation Rating of (best 1 - 100 worst) indicates that the company is fair valued in the industry.
 This rating compares market capitalization estimated by our proprietary formula with the current market capitalization.
 This rating is based on the following metrics, as compared to industry averages: P/B Ratio (1.753) is normal, around the industry mean (7.196).
 P/E Ratio (11.784) is within average values for comparable stocks, (103.177).
 Projected Growth (PEG Ratio) (1.325) is also within normal values, averaging (1.437).
-Dividend Yield (0.010) settles around the average of (0.044) among similar stocks.
+LEN has a moderately low Dividend Yield (0.010) as compared to the industry average of (0.046).
 P/S Ratio (1.345) is also within normal values, averaging (88.859).

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating strong sales and a profitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.